United States Team Members

-Jonathan joined ASM to enthusiastically combine his love for ministry with his daily work, as he applies his skills and education to follow the calling God has put on his life.
+Jonathan enthusiastically combines his love for ministry with his daily work, as he applies his skills and education to follow the calling God has put on his life.
 He is a graduate of Davenport University with a bachelor’s degree in Business Administration, and has work experience in sales, administration, and customer service.
 Jonathan grew up in a Christian family that prioritized the work of the ministry, and he continues to be actively involved.
 He currently serves as a Co-Pastor of New Life Nazarene and as a board member for the Holland-based nonprofit, Harvest of Generosity.
 For Jonathan, being part of the ASM team means more opportunities to help share the Word of God with those who have not yet heard.

 Sarah started working with ASM early on in the year 2015.
 Sarah and her husband Patrick have been interested in Audio Scripture Ministries for a couple of years and had been trying to find a way to partner with what they believe is an inspiring and worth-while mission.
 When she’s not at work, Sarah designs graphics for New Chapel church in Grand Rapids, and Lifepointe Church in Clarksville.
 Her attention to detail and eye for graphic-design are skills that we are excited to have as part of our team.
 In her spare time you will often find Sarah curled up in a sunny spot with some tea, a good book, and whatever craft she currently has going.